A Probabilistic Framework for Location Inference from Social Media: Probabilistic Framework

-For inferring user locations, we have three basic intuitions.
-First, the user's profile may contain implicit information about the user's location, such as time zone and the language selected by the user.
+\vpara{Basic intuitions.} For inferring user locations, we have three basic intuitions.
+First, the user's profile may contain implicit information about the user's location, such as the time zone and the language selected by the user.
 Second, the tweets posted by a user may reveal the user's location.
-For example, Table \ref{table:content} lists the most popular ``local'' words in five English-speaking countries, including locations (Melbourne, Dublin), organizations (HealthSouth, UMass), sports (hockey, rugby), local idiom (Ctfu, wyd, lad), etc. Third, network structure can be very helpful for geo-location inference.
+For example, Table \ref{table:content} lists the most popular ``local'' words in five English-speaking countries.
+These words include cities (Melbourne, Dublin), organizations (HealthSouth, UMass), sports (hockey, rugby), local idiom (Ctfu, wyd, lad), etc. Third, network structure can be very helpful for geo-location inference.
 In Twitter, for example, users can follow each other, retweet each other's tweets, and mention other users in their tweets.
-The principle of \emph{homophily} \cite{Lazarsfeld:54} --- ``birds of a feather flock together'' \cite{McPherson:01} --- suggests that ``connected'' users may come from the same place.
-This tendency was observed between Twitter reciprocal friends in \cite{Hopcroft:11CIKM,kwak2010twitter}.
+The principle of \emph{homophily} \cite{Lazarsfeld:54} --- ``birds of a feather flock together'' \cite{McPherson:01} --- suggests that these ``connected'' users may come from the same place.
+This tendency was observed between Twitter reciprocal friends in~\cite{Hopcroft:11CIKM,kwak2010twitter}.
 Moreover, we found that the homophily phenomenon also exists in the mention network.
-Table~\ref{table:mention} shows the statistics for USA, UK, and China Twitter users.
-We can see when user A mentions (@) user B, the probability that A and B come from the same country is significantly higher than that they come from different countries.
-Interestingly, when a USA user A mentions another user B in Twitter, the chance that user B is also from the USA is 95\% , while if user A comes from UK, the probability sharply drops to 85\%, and further drops to 80\% for users from China.
-We also did the statistics at the state-level and found that there is an 82.13\% chance that users A and B come from the same state if one mentions the other in her/his tweets.
+Table~\ref{table:mention} shows the statistics for US, UK, and China Twitter users.
+We can see that when user A mentions (@) user B, the probability that A and B come from the same country is significantly higher than that they come from different countries.
+Interestingly, when a US user A mentions another user B in Twitter, the chance that user B is also from the US is 95\% , while if user A comes from the UK, the probability sharply drops to 85\%, and further drops to 80\% for users from China.
+We also did statistics on the US users at state-level and found that there is an 82.13\% chance that users A and B come from the same state if one mentions the other in her/his tweets.